The ultimate guide to car maintenance

 On a day-to-day level, there may also be tell-tale signs that something is wrong.

-For instance, you'll probably notice if your exhaust is noisier than normal, or ‘blowing', while your car might start pulling to one side under braking if there's an issue with the brake pads or discs.
+For instance, you'll probably notice if your exhaust is noisier than normal, or ‘blowing', while your car might start pulling to one side when you brake if there's an issue with the brake pads or discs.

-There's no way around an MOT (annual test of roadworthiness) unless your car is exempt (see ‘The law and you' above) and it must be carried out by a qualified tester at a designated MOT Test Centre.
+There's no way around an MOT (annual test of roadworthiness) unless your car is exempt,.
+It must be carried out by a qualified tester at a designated MOT Test Centre.

 However, there are plenty of things you can check yourself before taking your car in for its MOT test.